facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog external search brokercheck brokercheck Play Pause

 Planning for multiple outcomes with Your Personal EconomySM is critical to helping our clients answer the simple question "Am I going to be OK?".

-As clients know, we are Registered Investment Advisors (Fiduciaries) and we operate as fee-only advisors, so we do not receive a commission for making investment transactions.
+As clients know, we are Registered Investment Advisors (fiduciaries) and we operate as fee-only advisors, so we do not receive a commission for making investment transactions.
 A big reason your Baron team makes trades is to align clients' portfolios with their customized, risk-appropriate globally-diversified strategy.
 Also, we believe the actions we take are potentially strengthening the clients' portfolios or financial positions.
 We use this same approach with our own personal money.

 No matter the economic environment, our basic principles remain: